JaneHope607/homework_crud_quiz/homework_CRUD_quiz/hw_CRUD_quiz.md

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?

+-

 Q9.
 Why do we use prepared statements when performing database operations?

+- We used prepared statements as certain constant values are substituted during each execution so makes it more simple

 ## Extension Questions

 Look at the `find_by_id` and `find_by_address` methods in the `Property` class.

 Q10.
 What do they take in as their arguments?

+- The first takes in the ID as the argument and the second takes in the address as the argument.

 Q11.
 What are their return values?